Using the H5P Single Choice Set Tool

 Single Choice Set questions are composed of a Question and Alternative answers.
 The first answer you enter is always the correct option (H5P will shuffle these answers when they are displayed to students).

-1. Type Title on the title field.
+1. Type the Title in the title field.

 2. Type a Question into the text field.